-The MSChE program will prepare professionals in an environment that combines chemical engineering practice and technical research to contribute to the growing body of chemical engineering knowledge, research and development both regionally and internationally.
+The MSChE degree program will prepare professionals in an environment that combines chemical engineering practice and technical research to contribute to the growing body of chemical engineering knowledge, research and development both regionally and internationally.

-The mission of the Master of Science in Chemical Engineering (MSChE) program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to chemical engineering.
+The mission of the MSChE degree program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to chemical engineering.
 The program is continuously striving to create a stimulating academic environment that promotes excellence in teaching and research to assist the students in becoming competent, innovative, and responsible professionals.

-Graduates of the MSChE program will be prepared to:
+Graduates of the MSChE degree program will be prepared to:

-- be successful professionals in a specialized area of chemical engineering - maintain a desire for research, innovation and lifelong learning - uphold the responsibilities of the engineering profession perform research emphasizing creativity, independent learning and
+- be successful professionals in a specialized area of chemical engineering - maintain a desire for research, innovation and lifelong learning - uphold the responsibilities of the engineering profession